 4- Strong or uncomfortable odor

 5- Itching or pains in the vaginal area

 Identifying an Infection Through Discharge

-There are sure signs of an infection when it comes to [email protected] discharge from a woman’s body.
+There are sure signs of an infection when it comes to vaginal discharge from a woman’s body.
 Discharge may begin with uncomfortable symptoms like itching in the groin area, swelling, or strange odors and progress rapidly.
-If discharge is green, yellow, or gray in color or have a consistency like foam or cottage cheese, this indicates infection.
-Accordingly, some STD’s like gonorrhea, trichomoniasis and chlamydia may cause swelling and abnormal changes in discharge.
+If the discharge is green, yellow, or gray in color or has a consistency like foam or cottage cheese, this indicates infection.
+Accordingly, some STD’s like gonorrhea, trichomoniasis, and chlamydia may cause swelling and abnormal changes in discharge.
 Other conditions like diabetes or have other conditions that influence the immune system may cause changes as well.

 Yeast infections are some of the most common causes of uncomfortable or abnormal discharge.
 However, if symptoms become regular or more uncomfortable than usual, it is probably a good idea to visit a specialist.
 Pain is not a normal occurrence with the natural flow of discharge in any woman.
-Pelvic or uterine pain are causes to visit a doctor and begin take what is prescribed for the condition itself.
-With this being said, if there is burning associated with discharge, this is an immediate reason to visit a doctor.
+Pelvic or uterine pain is a good cause to visit a doctor.
+With this being said, if there is burning associated with the discharge, this is an immediate reason to visit a doctor.

 Cervical problems include: